Database Overview

 • Online analyze

-• Online analyze is the most characteristic module in the database.
-Two analyze modules were equipped: Gene analyze module and Sample analyze module.
-Gene module mainly focused on the 1) Gene Expression (GE) in Sample - whole expression profiles of target gene in specified cancer single-cell sample and 2) GE in Subtypes - it's expression in different cell subtypes in the sample, 3) GE Correlation - gene expression correlation analysis in the specific sample and 4) GE Comparison - expression comparison between different single-cell RNA-seq or TCGA bulk RNA-Seq datasets.
-Sample module included three analyze functions: 1) Cell Component Comparison - cell type component comparison between single-cell samples, 2) Cell Interaction - interaction network construction between different cell types and 3) Survival Analysis - survival analysis based on TCGA bulk RNA-Seq data and clinical survival data.
+• Online analyze is the most characteristic platform in the database.
+A total of 4 analyze modules are equipped: GENE, SAMPLE, CELL and METABOLISM, the latter two of which were newly created in CancerSCEM 2.0.
+GENE module mainly focused on the 1) Gene Expression (GE) in Sample - whole expression profiles of target gene in specified cancer single-cell sample and 2) GE in Subtypes - it's expression in different cell subtypes in the sample, 3) GE Correlation - gene expression correlation analysis in the specific sample and 4) GE Comparison - expression comparison between different single-cell RNA-seq or TCGA bulk RNA-seq datasets.
+SAMPLE module included three analyze functions: 1) Cell Component Comparison - cell type component comparison between single-cell samples, 2) Cell Interaction - interaction network construction between different cell types and 3) Survival Analysis - survival analysis based on TCGA bulk RNA-seq data and clinical survival data.
+CELL module has deployed three analytical contents: 1) The visualization of genomic copy number variation across different cell types especially for the Malignant cells, 2) The enrichment of transcription factors for each cell type, 3) An inferred pseudotime trajectory in the target cancer sample and 4) Seven biological features scoring, including cytotoxicity, HLA-dependent or -independent activating or inhibitory receptors, inflammatory response, and stress.

-No matter in gene analyze module or sample analyze module, user need to specify the unique sample ID, a gene symbol or gene ID, and several alternative parameters like figure colors and the number of cell interaction pairs were also supplied.
-All analytical results could be displayed in real time in this module.
+The interactive analyze platform in CancerSCEM 2.0 containing 4 modules and 13 functions has covered almost the full spectrum of scRNA-seq data analysis (Figure 3).
+No matter in which analyze moduel, user need to specify the unique sample ID, a gene symbol or gene ID, and several alternative parameters like figure colors and the number of cell interaction pairs are also supplied.
+All analytical results could be displayed in real time.

 • Downloads

-• Original metadata, normalized gene expression matrix, cell component for each single-cell dataset and differential expression gene list for each cell subtype were available for download, and most of the figures and tables in analysis page could be exported to user's local computer.
+• Original metadata, raw UMI counts matrix (users are feasible to perform some personalized analysis by this), cell component for each single-cell dataset and differential expression gene list for each cell subtype are available for download, and most of the figures and tables in analysis page can be exported to user's local computer.